IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/other_apis.md

 ## Creating an Endpoint with an PUT HTTP method

-1. Finally we create a PUT endpoint for the manual JSON action
+1. Finally we create an HTTP `put` method for the manual JSON action

     ```bash
     ibmcloud fn api create /myapi /manual put manual --response-type json